xavibenjamin/The-East-Wing/plugins/markdown-on-save/readme.txt

 * Fixed a regex bug that could break current menu highlighting. props skarab

 == Upgrade Notice ==
+= 1.2.1 =
+Update if another Markdown plugin isn't playing well with Markdown on Save

 = 1.1.5 =
 Update to fix issues with slashes disappearing.